cedalio/.github/profile/README.md

 Bifrost is designed in such a way that allows end-users to <strong>own and control their data</strong>.
 Also helps developers focus on <strong>building applications and avoid having to worry about managing infrastructure, building a backend, write smart-contracts or write GraphQL resolvers</strong>.

-As a developer <strong>allyou need to do is define your data model using GraphQL Schema</strong> Definition Language and that's it!
+As a developer <strong>all you need to do is define your data model using GraphQL Schema</strong> Definition Language and that's it!
 To learn more about how our technology works read our Solution blueprint and Building blocks.